-We intend to take the following additional steps in respect of our 2015 compliance to mitigate the risk that the necessary Conflict Minerals within our in-scope products benefit armed groups:
+We intend to take the following additional steps in respect of our 2016 compliance to mitigate the risk that the necessary 3TG within our in-scope products benefit armed groups:

-- 1. Adopt and continue the implementation of a risk management plan. - 2.
-Ask Suppliers that provided company level information for 2014 to provide product level information for 2015. - 3.
-Identify and encourage Suppliers that provided incomplete responses or that did not provide responses for 2014 to provide requested information for 2015. - 4.
-Encourage the continuing development and progress of traceability measures at Suppliers that indicated for 2014 that the source of Conflict Minerals was unknown or undeterminable. - 5.
-Develop processes and procedures to communicate to new suppliers our sourcing expectations, such as through the dissemination of the Conflict Minerals Policy to them.
+- 1. Continue the development and implementation of a risk management plan. - 2.
+Request Suppliers that provided company level information for 2015 to provide product level information for 2016. - 3.
+Year-over-year improvement in the percentage of Suppliers that provided incomplete responses or that did not provide responses for 2015 to provide requested information for 2016 in order to avoid jeopardizing their current supplier relationship with us. - 4.
+Encourage urgency in the development and progress of traceability measures at Suppliers that initially indicated for 2015 that the source of 3TG was unknown or undeterminable. - 5.
+Develop and refine processes and procedures to communicate to new suppliers our sourcing expectations, such as through the dissemination of the Conflict Minerals Policy to them.

-All of these steps are in addition to the steps that we took in respect of 2014, which we intend to continue to take in respect of 2015 to the extent applicable.
+All of these steps are in addition to the steps that we took in respect of 2015, which we intend to continue to take in respect of 2016 to the extent practicable.